afunTW/beetle-classification/README.md

 ### Get the data after training

-According to the `--name` you provided in python script, that will create a new folder `output/<name>` and it will contain the following files
+According to the `--name` you provided in the python script, that will create a new folder `output/<name>` and it will contain the following files

-- `config.json` record the paramter you set in `config/`
+- `config.json` record the parameter you set in `config/`
 - `history.csv` record some value during training model
 - `log.txt` record all message during training
     - python script paramters